szakharov7723/FinalTradeETL/README.md

 The task of this project is to collect market data for bitcoin cash cryptocurrency and structure it in one source for forecasting machine learning and visualization.

 ## First let's look at our data sources and how they are getting built and updated

 ### Cosmos DB (NoSQL)
-  1) BCHSentimentDatabase --contains 2 containers one for RSS data and another for Reddit data
+1. BCHSentimentDatabase —contains 2 containers one for RSS data and another for Reddit data
-    a) RSS data for news analysis is parsed every day and loaded to RSSparsedBCHnews table you can view data collection script here https://github.com/szakharov7723/Googlenews_RSS_parser
+    1. RSS data for news analysis is parsed and loaded to RSSparsedBCHnews table  every day you can view [data collection script here](https://github.com/szakharov7723/Googlenews_RSS_parser/blob/main/NewsParse%26Load.ipynb)
-    b) Reddit data for community perception is parsed and loaded to APIparsedBCHreddit every day you can view data collection script here https://github.com/szakharov7723/Reddit_parser plese note currently PushshiftAPI is under development, so the results are unstable.
+    2. Reddit data for community perception is parsed and loaded to APIparsedBCHreddit table every day you can view [data collection script here](https://github.com/szakharov7723/Reddit_parser/blob/main/ForumParse%26Load.ipynb) plese note currently PushshiftAPI is under development, so the results are unstable.
 For this document we will assume the data still comes in.
-  2) BCHrealtimePrice -- contains 1 container for real time price tick it triggers every 5 minutes to collect data almost real time.
+2. BCHrealtimePrice — contains 1 container for real time price tick it triggers [data collection script](https://github.com/szakharov7723/Bitcoin_cash-price-tick/blob/main/BCH_price_streaming.ipynb) every 5 minutes to collect data almost real time.
 While in our curent project we won't analyze data by minutes this data can be used for various data science tasks to create real-time prediction models.
-You can view data collection script here https://github.com/szakharov7723/Bitcoin_cash-price-tick

 While I do realize this is very small vartiety of data source for price analysis and opportunities for prediction, I don't have that much free credits to parse and store data from Twitter, Facebook, influencial financial publishers and other influencers and crypto metrics data sources.